MrCocktail/devfundme-sdk/README.md

 # fundmefy
 This is a NodeJS SDK based on the Devfundme's API.
-It allows people to easily integrate payment functionnalities in their apps.
+It allows developers to easily integrate payment functionnalities in apps.
 This SDK support up to 200 currencies and use STRIPE, MONCASH, NATCASH as payment gateway.

 # Installation